t-karasova/java-retail/samples/interactive-tutorials/src/main/java/search/tutorials/search_simple_query.md

 In case of sending some invalid data or if any of the required fields is missing in the request, the Search Service responds with an error message.
 To find a complete list of the Search Request fields with their corresponding requirements, check the [Search Service references](https://cloud.google.com/retail/docs/reference/rpc/google.cloud.retail.v2#searchservice)

-In this tutorial, you will get an error message when trying to request the Search Service without setting the `visitor_id`, which is a required field.
+In this tutorial, you will get an error message when trying to request the Search Service without setting the `VISITOR_ID`, which is a required field.

-1. To check it, comment out a <walkthrough-editor-select-regex filePath="cloudshell_open/interactive-tutorials/search/SearchSimpleQuery.java" regex="123456">line</walkthrough-editor-select-regex>: `search_request.visitor_id = "123456"`.
+1. To check it, comment out a <walkthrough-editor-select-regex filePath="cloudshell_open/interactive-tutorials/src/main/java/search/SearchSimpleQuery.java" regex="123456">line</walkthrough-editor-select-regex>: `setVisitorId(VISITOR_ID)`.

-1. Run the following command in Terminal:
+2. Run the following command in Terminal:
     ```bash
     mvn compile exec:java -Dexec.mainClass="search.SearchSimpleQuery"
     ```

-1. You should see the following error message:
+3. You should see the following error message:

     ```terminal
-    google.api_core.exceptions.InvalidArgument: 400 Field "visitor_id" is a required field, but no value is found.
+    com.google.api.gax.rpc.InvalidArgumentException: io.grpc.StatusRuntimeException: INVALID_ARGUMENT: google.api_core.exceptions.InvalidArgument: 400 Field "visitor_id" is a required field, but no value is found.
     ```

 ## Congratulations